unknownv2/CoreHook/README.md

 Any contributions are all welcome!
 If you find any problems or want to add features, don't hesitate to open a new issue or create a pull request.

+## Thanks

+A lot of this project is based on the work of others who were willing to share their knowledge.

+* [Christoph Husse and Justin Stenning](https://github.com/EasyHook/EasyHook) - The original developers of the EasyHook project which this one would not be possible without.
+* [Nate McMaster](https://github.com/natemcmaster) - For the publishing script and other great tools he has created.
+* [dotnet Team](https://github.com/dotnet) - For great strides in innovation and constantly working on improving the .NET Core framework.

 ## Licenses

 [EasyHook - MIT](https://github.com/EasyHook/EasyHook/blob/master/LICENSE)